xLightsSequencer/xLights/README.txt

-   -- enh (dkulp) Use dimming curve from individual models when applying effects to Groups -- enh (dkulp) Change to "Smooth" as default for pixel appearance when loading old rgbeffects -- bug (dkulp) Make sure we don't have Models and ModelGroups of the same name when loading rgbeffects -- enh (keithsw) Added blur capability in the layer blending window -- bug (gil)  Fix crash if down arrow is hit on a timing track.
+   -- enh (dkulp) Use dimming curve from individual models when applying effects to Groups -- enh (dkulp) Change to "Smooth" as default for pixel appearance when loading old rgbeffects -- bug (dkulp) Make sure we don't have Models and ModelGroups of the same name when loading rgbeffects -- enh (keith) Added blur capability in the layer blending window -- bug (gil)  Fix crash if down arrow is hit on a timing track.
-   -- bug (keithsw) Fix crash if two 2016 versions are compared -- regr(dkulp) If media from XML doesn't exist but is in the Media directory, use it from there.
+   -- bug (keith) Fix crash if two 2016 versions are compared -- regr(dkulp) If media from XML doesn't exist but is in the Media directory, use it from there.
-   -- bug (keithsw) Fix false positive VBR file detection 2016.8  Feb 16, 2016
+   -- bug (keith) Fix false positive VBR file detection 2016.8  Feb 16, 2016
    -- bug(gil)   Allow media sequence to play to defined duration and not stop at media length.
 Fixes #138.
    -- enh(gil)   Add Layered description to tooltip.
 Fixes #179.